leejoramo/UUCGV/UUCGV ByLaws.md

 ### Section B: Membership

 Members of the Board shall include the immediate Past President, the President, the Vice-President, the Treasurer, the Stewardship Leader and three (3) Members-at-Large.
-The Minister and Director of Religious Education (DRE) shall serve as an ex-officio, non voting members.

 > Lee: Job: Past-President #elected #1